SHoward-Realm/docs-platform-sh/getting-started-1/ios-quick-start/step-2-adding-partial-sync.md

 The big difference between the simple version of the application where we created a simple ToDo list and the version we are creating here is the idea of a project as a container for collections of ToDo items.
 We selectively subscribe to `Project` records in order to get only the data we need, not all the possible data that may exist inside a Realm.

-Let's recap what we have done so far; in our partial sync powered ToDo app, we...
+Let's recap what we have done so far; in our Query-based sync powered ToDo app, we...

 1. Allow the user to log in with a nick name, but instead of jumping right to a list to the ToDo's in the ItemsViewController we present a ProjectsViewController.
 2. Allow the user to see a list of their existing projects, or to create one or more new projects that act a grouping mechanism \(via the `ProjectsViewController`\) for ToDo items.
 We know about \(can find\) these projects because of the ability to _subscribe_ to `Project` records that _match a specific query_ we are interested in.
 In this case projects that were created by our own user - represented by the `SyncUser.current.identity` which is Realm's way of tracking the currently logged in user.